babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 	Default column delimitor is <tab>; default row delimiter is <newline>
 ```

-As you can see, the syntax is relatively easy and straightforward.

 If you want to see which compile time settings are available in your client
 interface, use the -C flag as shown in the next listing: